tukassauro/anki-jisho-hotkey/README.md

 pip install requests pyperclip keyboard

 Configuration
 Before running the script, make sure:

-Your Anki is running
+1.Your Anki is running
-You have a deck named "Japanese" (or modify the deck_name parameter in the script) You have a note type that matches your configuration (default is "Basic" with "Front" and "Back" fields)
+2.You have a deck named "Japanese" (or modify the deck_name parameter in the script) 3.You have a note type that matches your configuration (default is "Basic" with "Front" and "Back" fields)

 To modify the deck name or note type configuration, edit these lines in the script: